 The McJunkin and Nelson families joined Tandana for an exciting, and inspiring, start to the New Year.
 They worked in collaboration with the special needs school in La Joya, to decorate didactic furniture.
 The mini-sized benches, chairs, and table will be used as interactive classroom tools to teach the students house-keeping and daily living skills.
 The McJunkins and Nelsons were welcomed into the homes and communities of Tandana friends and formed impacting relationships.

-Twelve motivated Ohio Master Gardeners took part in a week-long volunteer vacation.
+Twelve motivated Ohio Master Gardeners took part in a week-long volunteer venture.
 They jumped right in to working at a meteorological station in Inguincho, planting about 200 plants around the station.
 Most of their time was dedicated to clearing weeds and grass and planting a medicinal plant garden at the medical center in Quichinche.
 The participants worked together with community members and medical staff to weed and plant about 150 plants.
 They spent time in the afternoons doing activities such as visiting a museum about Kichwa culture, visiting a crater lake, and visiting the Polylepis Lodge, among other fun activities.

 Twenty members from Parrott Academy spent 5 days in Panecillo helping construct a wall behind the school and closing off the bathrooms and kitchen at the community center.
 They spent time in the classrooms teaching songs and doing crafts, as well as mixing cement and moving blocks and rocks, none of which were easy tasks.
 In the afternoons, they spent time learning about local culture at the Otavalango museum, learning about traditional dress and learning to make a traditional meal at the cooking school.
 They even went on a long hike with rewarding views.